kakaoenterprise/KorAdvMRSTestData/README.md

 # Adversarial Test Dataset for Korean Multi-turn Response Selection

-This is the adversarial test dataset repository for our paper [*An Evaluation Dataset and Strategy for Building Robust Multi-turn Response Selection Model*]()
+This is the repository for adversarial test dataset used in our EMNLP 2021 paper [*An Evaluation Dataset and Strategy for Building Robust Multi-turn Response Selection Model*](https://arxiv.org/abs/2109.04834)

 ## Overview
 ![Table](table.png)